voxpupuli/puppet-icinga2/README.md

 Set to present enables the endpoint object, absent disables it.
 Defaults to present.

 ##### `endpoint_name`
-Set the Icinga2 name of the endpoint object.
+Set the Icinga 2 name of the endpoint object.
 Defaults to title of the define resource.

 ##### `host`
 Optional.
 The IP address of the remote Icinga 2 instance.